-- Importance or providing the school with up-to-date emergency contact information including multiple parent contact options \\\\\\ - o Other: \\\\ - A copy of this protocol is posted at all public entrances to the school. - □ Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face masks, and importance of hand washing. - □ Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - □ The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing. - Online outlets instruct students, parents, and teachers on how to contact the school in case of infection or exposure.

-E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

-- □ A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed. - Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law. - Administrative services or operations that can be offered remotely (e.g., class registration, form submission, etc.) have been moved on-line.

-Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol:
+× Importance or providing the smultiple parent contact option school with up-to-date emergency contact information including us 0 Other: X A cop y of this protocol is posted at a I public entrances to the school.
+X at the school reminding staff and students of policies concerning ss, and importance of hand washing. \boxtimes ge is posted at each public ent cility if they have symptoms of rance of the school informing visitors that they should not enter COVID-19.
+X chool has developed and circ ed due to a possible cluster of culated a communication plan in case full or partial closure is COVID-19 cases. buildir ng hours, visitation policies, e, social media, etc.) provide clear, up-to-date information about changes in academic and extracurricular programming, and masks, physical distancing, and hand washing.
+X outlets instruct students, pare osure. nts, and teachers on how to contact the school in case of infection E. MEAS URES THAT ENSURE EQU ITABLE ACCESS TO CRITICAL SERVICES X ducation Plans (IEPs) and 504 Plans of students with special ethat education can continue without undue risk to the student. × for proactive school contact with parents at the beginning of the issues related to the child's education and safety are being Modifications to individual IEPs and 504 plans may involve remote learn the classroom to accommodate student needs, school attendance in a se students, or a hybrid approach combining in-class and remote learning. te student needs, school attendance in a separate area with few × Steps taken to modify IEPs provisions of state and federa and 504 plans to assure student safety comply with relevant allaw. istrative services or operation ssion, etc.) have been moved ns that can be offered remotely (e.g., class registration, form on-line.
+A Any additional measures not included above should be listed on separate pages, which the business should attach to this document. the following person with any omments about this protocol: ı Busine ss Contact Name: Brad Plonka I Phone number: (818) 705-5676

-Business Contact Name:

-Phone number:

 Date Last Revised: